-- 15.1 The University has the right to terminate a student's studies for failure to maintain satisfactory academic progress, as determined by the Examination Board, or to comply with the policies and procedures of the University. - 15.2 The Examination Board may terminate the studies of a student under the following circumstances: - (i) the student's SGPA is below 1.00 for two consecutive enrolled semesters; or - (ii) the student's academic progress is unsatisfactory and is unable to meet the conditions stipulated by the home academic unit after being put on Academic Probation for two consecutive semesters. - 15.3 Irrespective of AR15.2, the Examination Board may prescribe any other criteria for terminating a student's studies. - Notwithstanding AR15.2 and AR15.3 above, students' studies will be terminated if they fail to pass a required course, or its equivalent/substitute course, after three attempts. - 15.5 For termination of studies due to academic reasons, students may apply for readmission to the University, with admission to any programme occurring no earlier than one academic year after the termination.
+- 15.1 The University has the right to terminate a student's studies for failure to maintain satisfactory academic progress, as determined by the Dean, or to comply with the policies and procedures of the University. - 15.2 The Dean may terminate the studies of a student under the following circumstances: - (i) the student's SGPA is below 2.00 for two consecutive enrolled semesters; or

+- the student's academic progress is unsatisfactory and is unable to meet the conditions stipulated by the home academic unit after being put on Academic Probation for two consecutive semesters. - 15.3 Irrespective of AR15.2, the Dean may prescribe any other criteria for terminating a student's studies. - 15.4 Notwithstanding AR15.2 and AR15.3 above, students' studies will be terminated if they fail to pass a required course, or its equivalent/substitute course, after three attempts. - 15.5 For termination of studies due to academic reasons, students may apply for readmission to the University, with admission to any programme occurring no earlier than one academic year after the termination.
 Upon readmission to the same programme after termination of studies, students may be given one additional opportunity to pass each required course they have failed in their three previous attempts.

-16. Review of Examination Board Decisions
+16. Review of Dean's Decisions on Academic Standing or Awards

-16.1 Requests for review of an Examination Board's decision on academic standing or final award are governed by AR16.
-The academic judgement of the Board shall not be subject to review.
+16.1 Requests for review of a Dean's decision on academic standing or final award are governed by AR16.
+The academic judgement of the Dean shall not be subject to review.